Aditya937172/pacios/README.md

 ## What it solves

-Most crypto traders are drowning in raw feeds.
-Pacios acts like a full research team watching every market 24/7 and distilling what matters into one clear, explainable signal — with full context, backtest evidence, and a natural-language analyst you can query.
+Most crypto traders are drowning in raw feeds with no context.
+Pacios acts like a full research team watching every market 24/7 and distilling what matters into one clear, explainable signal — with full agent reasoning, external analytics, backtest evidence, and a natural-language analyst you can query in real time.

 ---